 A formal evaluation of the curriculum, as implemented in a 2-day data management workshop, highlighted the need for infusion of more ‘real-life’ stories into the education materials and inspired the launch of the Data Stories project.
 For this project, Jessica Bragg and Stacy Rebich Hespanha are conducting interviews with researchers and data managers to collect success stories and cautionary tales related to data management and sharing.
 As the project progresses, they will be integrating these stories into the curriculum and publishing them online as a resource for the data management education community.

-I am also collaborating with members of the DataONE Data Integration and Semantics working group and the SONet project to enhance environmental and earth science ontologies (sets of concepts and relationships between concepts that have been formally described) and apply them in the context of DataONE query tools.
-By integrating these formal ontologies and taxonomies with statistical representations derived from keywords and descriptions researchers use to describe their data, we will facilitate searching for data by offering suggestions for query refinement through an interactive interface.
-The image shown here is based on the outputs of a statistical topic model (Latent Dirichlet Allocation), and illustrates the thematic breadth of data currently available for discovery through DataONE.
+Stacy is also collaborating with members of the DataONE Data Integration and Semantics working group and the SONet project to enhance environmental and earth science ontologies (sets of concepts and relationships between concepts that have been formally described) and apply them in the context of DataONE query tools.
+By integrating these formal ontologies and taxonomies with statistical representations derived from keywords and descriptions researchers use to describe their data, they will facilitate searching for data by offering suggestions for query refinement through an interactive interface.
+The background image is based on the outputs of a statistical topic model (Latent Dirichlet Allocation), and illustrates the thematic breadth of data currently available for discovery through DataONE.